 Step #1: Go to the menu option “Tools -> Virtual Objects -> New Virtual Object” and click “Next” in the following window.

 Before you hit “Next” take a minute the read what this wizard will do.

 Step #2: Here you will find a list of classes.
 You can choose any class depending on how the object in your application is behaving like.
 In our case, the “Format Painter” icon is more like a button.
 So I am going to choose “Button” from the list.

 Step #4: The width and height values for the marked object will be populated once the selection is made.
 Hit “Next”.

 Step #5) You can now configure the way in which you would want the selected object to be recognized with reference to its parent.
 As you can see, you have a choice to see identify it based on its parent alone or the entire hierarchy.
 I am just going to keep the default values and click “Next”

 Step #6: Give your virtual object a name and add it to a collection (nothing but a consolidated list of Virtual objects).
 I keep the default values and click “Finish”.

-This completes the process for creation of a Virtual object.
+This completes the process for the creation of a Virtual Object.

 Step #7: Go to “Tools -> Virtual Objects -> Virtual Object Manager”.
 Here you can see all the collections that are available and the objects within them.